oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 against the registered redirect URI pattern.
 This saves the authorization server from storing the link between the actual redirect URI and the respective authorization code for every transaction.
-But this kind of check obviously does not fulfill the intent of the spec, since the tampered redirect URI is not considered.
-So any attempt to inject an authorization code obtained using the `client_id` of a legitimate client or by utilizing the legitimate client on another device won't be detected in the respective deployments.
+But this kind of check obviously does not fulfill the intent of the specification, since the tampered redirect URI is not considered.
+So any attempt to inject an authorization code obtained using the `client_id` of a legitimate client or by utilizing the legitimate client on another device will not be detected in the respective deployments.

-It is also assumed that the requirements defined in [@!RFC6749], Section 4.1.3, increase client implementation complexity as clients need to memorize or re-construct the correct redirect URI for the call to the token endpoint.
+It is also assumed that the requirements defined in [@!RFC6749], Section 4.1.3, increase client implementation complexity as clients need to store or re-construct the correct redirect URI for the call to the token endpoint.

 This document therefore recommends to instead bind every authorization